spamalot/quichem/SYNTAX.rst

 ``hp.o4aq``  HPO\ :sub:`4(aq)`
 ===========  =================

-If the compound does not end with a charge or subscript, a semicolon (``;``) must be placed before the state's abbreviation to avoid ambiguity.
-Additionally, solids require a semicolon after subscripts, otherwise the ``s`` would be interpreted as sulphur.
-Semicolons can be used in unambiguous cases, in which they will be ignored.
+If the state could be misinterpreted as an element (e.g. ``hg`` could be interpreted as mercury of gaseous hydrogen), a semicolon (``;``) must be placed before the state to avoid ambiguity.
+Semicolons can be used in unambiguous cases, in which case they will be ignored.

 =========  =========================
 Examples